 How much smaller will my breasts be after surgery?

 Patients think about their breast size in terms of bra cup size, but unfortunately bra cup sizes are not standardized across different bra manufacturers.
 Cup size does not correspond to an exact breast size so it is difficult to predict what cup size a patient will wear following surgery.
 The amount of tissue that can be safely removed is determined by Dr. Andrade during the procedure.
 A certain amount of tissue must be left behind in order to rebuild a breast mound with a normal shape.
 Surgeons measure the amount of breast tissue removed by weight, not by volume (i.e. bra cup size).
-For the “average” patient seeking breast reduction surgery, the amount of breast tissue removed from each breast may be in the range of 350-500g (about 1 pound per breast).
+For the “average” patient seeking breast reduction surgery, the amount of breast tissue removed from each breast may be in the range of 350-700g (about 0.75-1.5 pounds per breast).
 It can be significantly more or less depending on the size of the breasts prior to surgery.

 I am thinking about having children in the future.
 Will I still be able to breastfeed?

 During breast reduction surgery, much of the glandular tissue that makes breast milk is removed.
 Since part of the breast tissue deep to the areola is left intact it is still possible for some patients to breastfeed.
 However, if being able to breastfeed is important to you, it is prudent to wait until you have children before having the operation.

 Conveniently located off highway 404 in Newmarket Ontario, The York Plastic Surgery Centre is a new cosmetic surgical facility that meets the highest standards of safety, technology and patient care.
 Dr. Andrade is a trusted member of the healthcare community.
 Also, all of the medical staff that work at the facility include board certified anaesthesiologists and fully credentialed OR nurses.